Azure/azure-signalr/specs/ServiceProtocol.md

 ```
 - 7 - Message Type, indicating this is a `MultiConnectionData` message.
 - ConnectionList - An array containing `String` encoding Ids of the target connections.
-- Payloads - A MsgPack Map containing payloads, with string keys and byte array values.
+- Payloads - A MessagePack Map containing payloads, with string keys and byte array values.
 The key is the protocol name of the value.

 #### Example: TODO